tommywalkie/sample-godot-rust-app/README.md

 name = "sample_godot_rust_app" # The name of the crate
 ```

 ...
-We will be able to access and use crate methods, using the correct namespace.
-Assuming we want to test some `my_function` function, here is the typical test file :
+We will be able to access and use crate methods, using `extern crate`.
+Assuming we want to test some `my_function` function available in `src/lib.rs`, here is the typical test file :

 ```rust
 // tests/some_test_file.rs